Cpymadtools

 )

-Installs an AC dipole as a matrix element in (HL)LHC beam 1 or 2, to see its effect on TWISS functions This function assumes that you have already defined lhcb1/lhcb2 sequence, made a beam for it (BEAM command or make_lhc_beams function), matched to your desired working point and made a TWISS call.
+Installs an AC dipole as a matrix element in (HL)LHC beam 1 or 2, to see its effect on TWISS functions.
+This function makes the assumption that the lhcb1 / lhcb2 sequence is already defined, sliced, with an associated beam (BEAM command or make_lhc_beams function), is matched to the desired working point and a TWISS call has been made.

 Important